yagoferrer/map-tools/README.md

 ## map-tools 1.0.1

 Do you like this new project?
 Help me to gain popularity by using the **Start** button!
-Thank You! :)
+It will help me to make it better!

 [![Build](https://travis-ci.org/yagoferrer/map-tools.svg?branch=master)](https://travis-ci.org/yagoferrer/map-tools)
 [![Coverage](https://coveralls.io/repos/yagoferrer/map-tools/badge.svg?branch=master)](https://coveralls.io/r/yagoferrer/map-tools)